Rivers-Project-2018/Sophie-River-Thames/README.md

 The 39 day plot allows me to find Tf easier, however the rating curve and Day vs. Stage seem to be negatively effected by the inclusion of more data points - the only thing that was changed in my code for each plot was the maximum day value (used to scale the data).

-Updated 39 day plot (file listed as Sophies Update; code used is the Alternative Windsor plot, which has been upated)
+Updated 39 day plot (file listed as Sophies Update; code used is the Alternative Windsor plot, which has been updated)

 ![SophiesUpdate](https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/SophiesUpdate.png)